Reviews

 US Weight Category Karate Championships 2011

 Another fantastic event was hosted by the IKO Kyokushinkaikan on Sunday, January 30th 2011.
 As has been customary for the last several years, the Japan America Theater of Little Tokyo, in the heart of Downtown Los Angeles, played host to the festivities.
 Presiding over the event was IKO International Department Director Shihan Katsuhito Gorai of New York and IKO-USA and Canada Branch Officials.
-Principal host organizer was IKO-USA Los Angeles Branch Chief, Sensei Taku Nakasaka and Kyokushin LA Dojo members.
+Principal host organizer was IKO-USA Los Angeles Branch Chief, Shihan Taku Nakasaka and Kyokushin LA Dojo members.

 The morning opened with Kyokushin kata competition.
 Some believe that Kyokushin is all about knockdown fighting.
 It is through kata however, that Kyokushin Karate can be fully expressed with fundamental fighting techniques that are not commonly utilized in competition.
 This year we had two divisions, and both won by local competitors.
 Miruyo Ito and Nariko Watanabe took the Advanced and Novice kata competition, respectively.
 Through their excellent control of speed, breathing, and power did the audience understand and experience the essence of advanced karate at its purest technical level.